 Despite the richness of the English language, we wrestle to express the connection between the mind and the body in non-dichotomous terms.
 Our metaphors, however, have no such problems.
 We speak of heartache, of someone getting under our skin, or of being a pain in the neck.
 Sometimes the metaphors are connected to quite similar manifestations in our bodies.
-Most of us are readily aware that stress negatively affects our physical health, and joy and laughter relieve pain and make us feel better.
+Most of us are readily aware that stress negatively affects our physical health, and joy and laughter relieve pain and make us feel better, or even our infertility.

 Growing research reveals the physiology underlying these connections.
 In this article, I will review the mechanisms by which stress may impair fertility as well as the studies that reveal how relaxation may make it easier to conceive.
 I will also describe practices that tone your autonomic nervous system, reduce your stress, and enhance your well-being.

 The Physiology of Stress